Skip to content

 Mandates digital authentication and e-signatures through the Zuper Easy Registration Online (ZERO) system, completely removing the necessity for traditional wet signatures and manual notarizations.

-Electronic Signatures on Official Tax Forms (2021)
+Digital Signatures on Official Tax Forms (2021)

 Authorizes taxpayers and withholding agents to utilize electronic and digital signatures on official BIR tax forms and withholding certificates (such as BIR Forms 2307 and 1601), removing the requirement for prior formal bureau approval.